TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

 This battle was notable for laying the foundations of the Burning of Rathalas, and with the Kholin family obtaining the Shardblade Oathbringer.

 #### Conquest of Kalanor's Territory (1145)
-Gavilar and Kalanor were major enemies during the Unification War, with Kalanor acting as one of the major stonewalls in Gavilar's quest towards the complete unification of Alethkar.
-They have both been politically maneuvering around one another for two years before the start of the conquest.
-Gavilar believed that he needed to fall at all costs.
+Highprince [[Kalanor\|Kalanor]], though he referred to himself as king Kalanor, rose to power sometime before 1143.
+Though the specifics of his rise to power aren’t known, it wasn’t peaceful. [[Kalanor\|Kalanor]] and Gavilar Kholin were major enemies during the Unification War, with Kalanor acting as one of the major stonewalls in Gavilar's quest towards the complete unification of Alethkar.
+They had both been politically maneuvering around one another for two years before the start of the conquest.
+Due to his power and influence, Gavilar believed that he needed to fall at all costs.
 In 1145, the Kholin army attacked myriad small cities in Kalanor's region in an attempt to undermine his authority and pull him out of hiding, provoking him into a large scale battle in which they could secure a decisive victory.
 This strategy was successful, leading to the two armies into a large-scale battle on a large, open plain.
-This was the largest battle the Kholin army engaged in during the Unification War, and ended in a decisive Kholin victory and the death of Kalanor.
+This was the largest battle the Kholin army engaged in during the Unification War, and ended in a decisive Kholin victory and the death of Kalanor at the hands of the [[Blackthorn\|Blackthorn]].
 Kalanor's shards were given to Gavilar by Dalinar, and Kalanor's territory was given to [[Loradar Vamah\|Loradar Vamah]], thus it was officially named the [[Vamah princedom\|Vamah princedom]].
 This battle marked the official end of the Alethi war of unification, however battles and skirmishes would continue for decades afterward.

 #### Alethi-Herdazian Border Conflict (1150 - 1154)